Physicians have long used beta interferon drugs to treat multiple sclerosis (MS), but these drugs only help about half

 L. Kristin Newby, MD, MHS, principal investigator for the MURDOCK Study, is the faculty lead for the CTSI’s Translational Population Health Research Group.
 The CTSI strives to overcome the obstacles to developing discoveries into devices, drugs, or therapies to improve health.
 The CTSI collaborates with schools, departments, denters and programs across Duke.
 To learn more about the CTSI, click here.

 DURHAM and KANNAPOLIS, N.C.—A person carrying variants of two particular genes could be almost three times more likely to develop multiple sclerosis, according to the latest findings from scientists at Duke Health and The University of Texas Medical Branch at Galveston.
-Continue reading MURDOCK Samples Help MS Research
+Continue reading MURDOCK Study Samples Aid in MS Research

 Julie Eckstrand, R.Ph., has been named the new director of operations for Duke University’s Translational Population Health Research Group, which includes the MURDOCK Study and Duke’s other clinical research studies based at the North Carolina Research Campus (NCRC) in Kannapolis.